AP6YC/ClusterValidityIndices.jl/README.md

 ### Installation

-This project is distributed as a Julia package, available on [JuliaHub](https://juliahub.com/).
+This project is distributed as a [Julia](https://julialang.org/) package and hosted on [JuliaHub][pkgeval-url], Julia's package manager repository.
-Its usage follows the usual Julia package installation procedure, interactively:
+As such, this package's usage follows the usual Julia package installation procedure, interactively:

 ```julia-repl
 julia> ]